NA-MIC/ProjectWeek/PW32_2019_London_Canada/Projects/Slicer_ARM64/README.md

 ## Approach and Plan

-1. Compile, fix errors as they appear
+1. Compile with OpenGL emulation, fix errors as they appear
+1. Run with OpenGL emulation, see if it works (poor performance expected)
+1. Compile with Open GLES, fix errors/add features as needed

 ## Progress and Next Steps

 - CTKAPPLAUNCHER binary format issue resolved, new repo for aarch64 releases [here](https://github.com/Slicer/AppLauncher)
-- Thead from workaround attempt is described [here](https://discourse.slicer.org/t/slicer-for-ubuntu-arm64/)
+- Thead from workaround attempt is described [here](https://discourse.slicer.org/t/slicer-for-ubuntu-arm64/) for OpenGLES first try

 # Illustrations